nf-core/raredisease/docs/usage.md

 If you have any questions or issues please send us a message on [Slack](https://nf-co.re/join/slack) on the [`#configs` channel](https://nfcore.slack.com/channels/configs).

-### Run sentieon
+### Run Sentieon

-To use sentieon you have to:
+To use Sentieon you have to:

-1. Ensure that sentieon executable is in path.
+1. Ensure that Sentieon executable is in path.
-2. If necessary, store license information as a secret in nextflow's local store.
+2. If necessary, store license information as a secret in Nextflow's local store.
 3. Set environmental variable `NXF_ENABLE_SECRETS` to an appropriate value.

-To elaborate more on item #2 in the list above, if you are running nf-core/raredisease with sentieon on AWS or on a local machine where do not want other users to know your license details, we recommend that you use [nextflow's secrets feature](https://www.nextflow.io/docs/latest/secrets.html) to pass the that information.
-To do that run the command below after replacing LICENSE with the value corresponding to your license server (ex:1.1.1.1:4000)
+To elaborate more on item #2 in the list above, if you are running nf-core/raredisease with Sentieon on AWS or on a local machine and you do not want other users to know your license details, we recommend that you use [Nextflow's secrets feature](https://www.nextflow.io/docs/latest/secrets.html) to pass the information.
+To do that run the command below after replacing LICENSE with the value corresponding to your license server (ex: 1.1.1.1:4000)

 ```
 nextflow secrets set SENTIEON_LICENSE_BASE64 <LICENSE>
 ```

-If you are using nextflow secrets, you have to set the environment variable `NXF_ENABLE_SECRETS` to true.
-This will see to it that the pipeline can retrieve the secret from nextflow's secrets store during the pipeline execution.
-Keep in mind that versions of nextflow Version 22.09.2-edge and onwards have NXF_ENABLE_SECRETS to true by default.
-If you are not using secrets set `NXF_ENABLE_SECRETS` to false, but make sure that the environmental variable [`SENTIEON_LICENSE`](`NXF_ENABLE_SECRETS`) is set to reflect the value of your license server on your machine.
+If you are using Nextflow secrets, you have to set the environment variable `NXF_ENABLE_SECRETS` to true.
+This will see to it that the pipeline can retrieve the secret from Nextflow's secrets store during the pipeline execution.
+Keep in mind that versions of Nextflow Version 22.09.2-edge and onwards have NXF_ENABLE_SECRETS to true by default.
+If you are not using secrets set `NXF_ENABLE_SECRETS` to false, but make sure that the environment variable [`SENTIEON_LICENSE`](`NXF_ENABLE_SECRETS`) is set to reflect the value of your license server on your machine.

 ### Azure Resource Requests